 Cloning plants using hydroponics is easy, it can be done with only oxygenated water.
 It’s also inexpensive, once you have the hydroponics cloning system you only some rooting gel, some cheap plastic pots and dirt.

-Teach People About Hydroponics
+Teach Others About Hydroponics

 There’s no better feeling than helping someone learn something new.
 Why not also make some money doing it.
 People want to learn about hydroponics, so how about offering a class teaching basics of hydroponics?